 How Long in a Sauna to Lose Two Pounds?

 Let’s aim for two pounds of weight loss, as an example.
 You need to burn 3,500 calories to drop one pound, or 7,000 to lose two pounds.
 Depending on the type of sauna you use, you may shed from 300-600 calories in a 30-minute sauna bath.
-Some sources suggest up to 1,000 calories, but this is likely exaggeration.
+Some sources suggest up to 1,000 calories, but this is almost certainly an exaggeration.

 Regardless, you’re looking at upwards of 12 sauna visits to lose two lbs.
 If you’re using a sauna blanket or portable sauna, this can be quite easily achieved.
 Or if you’re going to the gym regularly or have a home sauna, you’ve got it made.